khanhtran0111/Discord-Bot/README.md

 My bot has some functions to support users in the server.

 I'm updating my code every month, so maybe you'll see some new functions 🤔

+To show all commands, `!help` will help you to do that.

 ### Note